 - 1. Remove access cover on top of housing. - 2.
-Remove air cleaner top, rotating counter clock-wise by hand.
+Remove air cleaner top, rotating counter clockwise by hand.
 Remove element. - 3.
 Wipe inside of air cleaner housing with a clean, damp cloth to remove any dirt accumulation, especially in the area where the element seals against the housing. - 4.
 Inspect the element by placing a bright light inside and rotating slowly.
 If any holes or tears are found in the paper, discard this element.
 If no ruptures are found, the element can be cleaned. - 5.
 Check new air filter elements for any shipping damage. - 6.
-Install cleaned or new elements in the reverse order to the above.
+Install new element in the reverse order to the above.
 Tighten cover until it snaps into locked position.